regisbamba/momoapi-java/README.md

 ```

 ### 4.2 Authenticate your requests
-According to [documentation](https://momodeveloper.mtn.com/api-documentation/api-description/), there credentials to be used are :
+According to [documentation](https://momodeveloper.mtn.com/api-documentation/api-description/), the credentials to be used are :
   - Subscription Key
   - API User and API Key to generate a Bearer Token for Oauth 2.0